-In addition to taking the above suggestions into consideration, it is important that attempts be made to deal with the root cause of vaginal dryness.
-By leading a healthy lifestyle that consists of eating a well-balanced diet, practicing wholesome habits, and taking alternative medicine, the hormonal imbalance which leads to vaginal dryness can be resolved.
+For long-lasting menopausal vaginal itching treatment, it is key to deal with the root cause of vaginal dryness.
+By leading a healthy lifestyle that consists of eating a well-balanced diet, practicing wholesome habits, and taking alternative medicine, the hormonal imbalance which leads to vaginal dryness and itchiness can be resolved.
 Read on for vaginal dryness treatments that will bring your long-lasting relief.

 - Harvard Health Publishing.
 (2018).
 Managing common vulvar skin conditions.
 Retrieved March 14, 2019, from https://www.health.harvard.edu/staying-healthy/managing_common_vulvar_skin_conditions